BREAKING NEWS 17/06 - Priti Patel approves Assange's Extradition

-Priti Patel approves Assange extradition.
+Priti Patel approves Assange's Extradition.
 This is a dark day for Press freedom and for British democracy.
-Read the press release here.

 Stella Assange: 'We are going to fight this, we are going to use every appeal avenue.
 I am going to spend every waking hour fighting for Julian until he is free."

 Please support us as we campaign to Free Julian Assange!